-A detailed presentation of blasting technology can be found in the annex 7.1 - Proposed blasting technology for the operational phase of Rosia Montană Project.
+A detailed presentation of blasting technology can be found in the annex 7.1 - Proposed blasting technology

 The partnership between Gabriel Resources and Regia Autonomă a Cuprului Deva (currently, CNCAF Minvest SA) has been established based on Law no. 15/1990 on the reorganization of the state owned companies as autonomous directions and trade companies, published in the Official Gazette, Section I, no. 98/08.08.1990, as subsequently amended and supplemented.
 Art.
 35 of this law provides the possibility of the regies autonomous to enter into partnerships with legal third parties, Romanian or foreign, for the purpose of setting up new trading companies.